jaredbradley243/The-Odin-Project---Rock-Paper-Scissors/README.md

 2. How to use event listeners to show and hide containers based on user behavior (e.g. click)

-3. Further practice using event handlers and event listeners
+3. Further practice using event handlers and event listeners after using them for the first time during the [JavaScript Drum Kit Project](https://github.com/jaredbradley243/JavaScript30-Vanilla-JS-Drum-Kit).

 ### Customizations
 * Every aspect of this project was custom, from the game theme to the GUI design.

 ### What could be improved
 - [ ] The layout of the game could improve significantly.
 Currently, it is not responsive and works only on desktop.
-Since completing this project I have learned how to properly utilize CSS Flexbox, and would like to redesign the layout to support additional devices.
+Since completing this project I have learned how to [properly utilize CSS Flexbox](https://github.com/jaredbradley243/Flexbox-Crash-Course), and would like to redesign the layout to support additional devices.
 - [ ] The game continues indefinitely with the score resetting after 5 rounds.
 For an improved user experience, a hard 5-round limit could be implemented, after which the user would be prompted to play again.